 This field refers to the status of employment and not the type of employment.
 It is a controlled field and options for coding include; Employed, Unemployed, Student, Home Duties, Child Not at School, Retired/Pensioner, Prisoner, Other, Unlikely to be Known.
 This code does not reflect type of employment or previous employment status.
 For the type of employment or profession see Usual Occupation.

 This term refers to the usual job or duties in which the deceased was engaged.
 It does not reflect previous occupations.
-Coded occupations are selected from the Australian and New Zealand Standard Classification of Occupations (ANZSCO).
-This code also includes a free text field to be entered when a specific occupation is known.
+The “Usual Occupation” free text field is a mandatory field in the NCIS data set.
+A separate value from the Australian and New Zealand Standard Classification of Occupations (ANZSCO) may also be selected by jurisdictions in the “Usual Occupation” field, but it is not mandatory.

 Geocoding of Address Data